Meet the team behind INDEX: Design to Improve Life®

 m: +45 20 10 59 24

-Lesley began working with INDEX: Design to Improve Life® in 2015.
-As Editor, she is responsible for the concept development and production of INDEX’s external media, with a specialty in news/feature writing and film post-production.
+Lesley began working with INDEX in January 2015.
+As Editor, she oversees the development and production of INDEX’s external communication, with a specialty in news/feature writing and film post-production.

 Lesley is most interested in human-centered design – everything from the very simple to the almost sci-fi.
 In line with INDEX, her mission is to show how design can be instrumental in establishing a good quality of life for all.
 Lesley has also sat on the Good Design Award Jury – Australia’s oldest and most prestigious Awards program for design and innovation.Read more